Please read below about our prices and policies.

 The real truth about Certifications:

 Havanese are a very hardy breed and have few hereditary diseases.
-They have a life span of 12 to 16 years.
-However, as with all long living breeds they can have health problems.
+They have a life span of 14 to 16 years.
+However, as with all long living animals they can have health problems.

-Thirdly, dogs are living animals.
+Thirdly, dogs are living creatures.
 Which means anything could happen.
-You can test both parents for all 10 problems and still produce a puppy with a problem.
+You can certify both parents in all 10 areas and still produce a puppy with a problem.
 What about cancer? kidney failure?
 Liver disorder?
-Just to name a few...There are many problems that could arise that are not preventable.
+Just to name a few...There are many problems that could arise that are not predictable/preventable.
 I would never breed an unhealthy dog.
-I depend on my Vet to guide me and check them out about every 6 months.
-But I think we also have to use some common sense.
-It's funny that we have children and as parents we do not go through all of this testing before we have a baby.
+This is why I am convinced it is better to have them checked for everything humanly possible instead of certified in a few areas.
+I think we also have to use some common sense.
+It's funny that we have children and as parents we do not go through all of this testing before we get pregnant.

 Fourthly, the expense of having each dog certified in 10 different areas would be astronomical.
 The puppies would have to be sold at approximately $3000.00 each just to cover the costs of the tests.
 No adopter would be willing to pay that especially since it still does not guarantee that the puppy would never have a problem.

 I can promise you I am a very honest caring breeder.
 I love my dogs with all my heart and take excellent care of them.
-I would never knowingly breed a dog with any problems whatsoever.
-I make sure my puppies pass an extensive vet exam before they are sold.
-The buyer gets a copy of this exam along with the shot/worming record.
+All of my adults are health certified each year.
+My puppies get health certified before they leave me.
+You get a full 2 year warranty with your new puppy.
 If you have any other questions concerning my Havanese please feel free to call or email.

 God Bless!